-As at 31 March 2018, the Council had four subsidiary companies.
+As at 31 March 2019, the Council had seven subsidiary companies.

-Ipswich Buses Limited runs the bus operation in Ipswich.
+Ipswich Buses Limited runs the bus operations in Ipswich and the surrounding area.
 All the allotted called up ordinary share capital is owned by the Council.
 The summarised group financial consolidated statements show how the financial position of the Council is affected by its interest in Ipswich Buses Limited.